Featured image for “Benefits of a Digital Detox on a Residential Trip”

 The growing concern around screen time led one city in England to propose a change.
 Recently, St Albans Primary Schools Consortium wrote a letter to primary pupils’ parents across the district suggesting students not have smartphones until they are 14 years old, as constant internet access robs children of their childhood as time spent on a device reduces time spent playing, interacting and developing vital social skills.

-Unplugging on Residential school trips
+Unplugging on residential school trips

 The challenge is to find the balance between using tech to enhance children’s lives, without letting it tip into unhealthy territory.
 Sometimes all it takes is a few days away from technology or a ‘digital detox’ to help shift the perspective.